iVis-at-Bilkent/sbgnviz.js/README.md

    'border-width': The default border width<br>
    'border-color': The default border color
 * `setDefaultProperties(sbgnclass, props)` Updates the default properties map of given sbgnclass by the given properties.
 * `getTopMostNodes(nodes)` This method returns the nodes non of whose ancestors is not in given nodes.
 * `allHaveTheSameParent(nodes)` This method checks if all of the given nodes have the same parent assuming that the size of  nodes is not 0.
- * `isValidParent(nodeClass, parentClass)` Returns if the elements with the given parent class can be parent of the elements with the given node class.
+* `isValidParent(nodeClass, parentClass, node)` Returns if the elements with the given parent class can be parent of the elements with the given node class.
- * `getCommonProperty(nodes, width, height, useAspectRatio)` Get common properties of given elements.
+* `getCommonProperty(elements, propertyName, dataOrCss)`  Get common properties of given elements.
 Returns null if the given element list is empty or the property is not common for all elements. dataOrCss parameter specify whether to check the property on      data or css.
 The default value for it is data.
 If propertyName parameter is given as a function instead of a string representing the property name then use what that function returns.
 * `trueForAllElements(elements, fcn)` Returns if the function returns a truthy value for all of the given elements.
 * `canHaveSBGNCardinality(ele)` Returns whether the given element or elements with the given class can have sbgncardinality.
 * `canHaveSBGNLabel(ele)` Returns whether the given element or elements with the given class can have sbgnlabel.
 * `isBiologicalActivity(ele)` Returns whether the given elements class is a subtype of biological activity.
 Parameter would correspond to the class itself as well.
 * `canHaveUnitOfInformation(ele)` Returns whether the given element or elements with the given class have unit of information.
 * `canHaveStateVariable(ele)` Returns whether the given element or elements with the given class have state variable.
 * `mustBeSquare(ele)` Returns whether the given element or elements with the given class should have the same width and height.
 * `someMustNotBeSquare(ele)` Returns whether the given element or elements with the given class must not be in square shape.
 * `canBeCloned(ele)` Returns whether the given element or elements with the given class can be cloned.
 * `canBeMultimer(ele)` Returns whether the given element or elements with the given class can be multimer.
 * `isEPNClass(ele)` Returns whether the given class is an EPN class or the given element is an EPN.
 * `isPNClass(ele)` Returns whether the given class is an PN class or the given element is an PN.
 * `isLogicalOperator(ele)` Returns whether the given class is a logical operator class or the given element is a logical operator.
 * `isSIFNode(node)` Returns whether the given node is a SIF node, it may take class name as a parameter instead of the node.
 * `isSIFEdge(edge)` Returns whether the given edge is a SIF edge, it may take class name as a parameter instead of edge.
 * `isUndirectedEdge(edge)` Returns whether the given edge is undirected, it may take class name as a parameter instead of edge.
 * `isDirectedEdge(edge)` Returns whether the given edge is directed, it may take class name as a parameter instead of edge.
 * `convenientToEquivalence(ele)` Returns whether the given class or the class of the given element is an equivalance class.
- * `moveNodes(positionDiff, nodes)` This method moves given nodes by the given position difference.
+* `moveNodes(positionDiff, nodes, notCalcTopMostNodes)` This method moves given nodes by the given position difference. ????
 * `convertToModelPosition(renderedPosition)` This method calculates the modal position of the given rendered position by considering current the pan and zoom level of the graph.
 * `getProcessesOfSelected()` Returns the processes of the selected nodes.
 * `getNeighboursOfSelected()` Returns the neighbours of the selected nodes.
 * `getNeighboursOfNodes(nodes)` Returns the neighbours of the given nodes.
 * `getProcessesOfNodes(nodes)` Extends the given nodes list in a smart way to leave the map intact and returns the resulting list.
 Aliases `extendNodeList`.
 * `noneIsNotHighlighted()` Returns true if there is no element having 'unhighlighted' class.
 * `deleteNodesSmart(nodes)` Extends the given nodes list in a smart way to leave the map intact and removes the resulting list.
- * `deleteElesSimple` Removes the given elements in a simple way.
+* `deleteElesSimple(eles)` Removes the given elements in a simple way.
+* `restoreEles(eles)` Restores the given elements.
- * `getPortsOrdering` Return ordering of ports of a node.
+* `getPortsOrdering()` Return ordering of ports of a node.
 Possible return values are 'L-to-R', 'R-to-L', 'T-to-B', 'B-to-T', 'none'.
- * `canHavePorts` Returns whether the given element or elements with the given class can have ports
+* `canHavePorts(ele)` Returns whether the given element or elements with the given class can have ports
 * `setPortsOrdering(nodes, ordering, portDistance)` Similar to `instance.setPortsOrdering()` but do not considers undoable option.
 * `generateNodeId()` Generates a unique node id.
+* `generateUUID()` Generates a unique node id.
 * `generateEdgeId()` Generates a unique edge id.
 * `generateStateVarId()` Generates a unique state variable id.
 * `generateUnitOfInfoId()` Generates a unique unit of information id.
- * `getStateVarShapeOptions(node)` Returns the possible state variable shape options for the given node.
+* `getStateVarShapeOptions(ele)` Returns the possible state variable shape options for the given node.
 Class name of node can also be given instead of the node parameter.
- * `getUnitOfInfoShapeOptions(node)` Returns the possible unit of information shape options for the given node.
+* `getUnitOfInfoShapeOptions(ele)` Returns the possible unit of information shape options for the given node.
 Class name of node can also be given instead of the node parameter.
 * `extendNodeDataWithClassDefaults(data, className)` Extend the given data field with the default values for the given class name considering that it is the data field of a node.
 * `extendEdgeDataWithClassDefaults(data, className)` Extend the given data field with the default values for the given class name considering that it is the data field of an edge.
 * `getDefaultInfoboxStyle(nodeClass, infoboxType)` Returns the state variable or unit of information properties for the given nodeClass according to the infoboxType parameter.
 * `lockGraphTopology()` Disables the operations that updates the topology grouping of graph.
 * `unlockGraphTopology()` Enables the operations that updates the topology grouping of graph.
 * `isGraphTopologyLocked()` Returns if the topology grouping of the graph is locked.
+* `getAllCollapsedChildrenRecursively(nodes)` Returns all collapsed descendants of the given nodes.
+* `getSbgnClass(ele)`  Returns sbgnclass of the given element.
+If the parameter is a string return it by assuming that it is the sbgnclass itself.
+* `getPureSbgnClass(ele)` Returns sbgn class omitting the multimer information.
+* `canHaveUnitOfInformation(ele)` Returns whether the give element have unit of information.
+* `isEmptySetClass(ele)` Returns wether the given element or string is of the special empty set/source and sink class.
+* `isModulationArcClass(ele)` Returns whether the class of given element is a modulation arc as defined in PD specs.
+* `convertToRenderedPosition(modelPos, pan, zoom)` ?????.
+* `extendNodeList(nodesToShow)` ????????.
+* `extendRemainingNodes(nodesToFilter, allNodes)` ????.
+* `getArrayLineStyle(ele)` ?????.
+* `getCyShape(ele)` ????.
+* `getCyTargetArrowFill(ele)` ?????.
+* `getCyArrowShape(ele)` ????????.
+* `getElementContent(ele)` ????.
+* `getLabelTextSize(ele)` ?????.
+* `getCardinalityDistance(ele)` ????.
+* `getInfoLabel(node)` ?????.
+* `getQtipContent(node)` ????????.
+* `getDynamicLabelSizeCoefficient(dynamicLabelSize)` ????.
+* `getDynamicLabelTextSize(ele, dynamicLabelSizeCoefficient)` ?????.
+* `getEndPoint(edge, sourceOrTarget)` Get source/target end point of edge in 'x-value% y-value%' format.
+It returns 'outside-to-node' if there is no source/target port.
+* `addPorts(node, ordering, portDistance)` Add ports to the given node, with given ordering and port distance.
+* `removePorts(node)` Remove the ports of the given node
+* `changePortsOrientationAfterLayout()` ?????.
+* `changePortsOrientation(ele)` Calculates the best orientation for an 'ele' with port (process or logical operator) and returns it.
+* `calculateOrientationScore(ele, other, orientation, firstOrientation, oppositeOrientation, pos, simple)` This function calculates the scores for each orientation
+  @param ele - is the node (process, logical operator) whose orientation will be changed.
+It can be process,omitted process, uncertain process, association, dissociation, logical operator
+  @param other - is the other node, and based on its position scores are given to orientations
+  @param orientation - holds scores for each orientation
+  @param firstOrientation - can be L-to-R or T-to-B
+  @param oppositeOrientation - opposite of the upper orientation (R-to-L , B-to-T)
+  @param pos - can be 'x' or 'y' (based on vertical or horizontal direction of ports)
+  @param simple - checks if 'other' node is simple node (with degree 1)
+* `postChangePortsOrientation(ele, bestOrientation)` After a process is oriented, for each simple node that is on the wrong side of the port, we try to find another simple node of degree 0 on the opposite side and swap them afterwards.
+If from the opposide side we cannot find such a node then we try to swap it with an effector node of degree 1
+* `addSimpleNodeToArray(ele, other, orientation, array, connectedTo)` Adds simple nodes when they have negative score to inputPort, outputPort or notConnectedPort arrays.
+* `checkNegativeOrientationScore(ele, other, orientation)`
+  This function calculates the score of a node based on its position with respect to a process/logical operator
+  @param ele - is the node with the ports.
+It can be process,omitted process, uncertain process, association, dissociation, logical operator
+  @param other - is the other node, and based on its position score of a node is calculated
+  @param orientation - A string which holds current best orientation
+* `swapElements(firstEle, secondEle)` Swaps the positions of 2 elements.
+* `getComplexPadding(ele)` ??????.
+* `getComplexMargin(ele)` Swaps the positions of 2 elements.
+* `setCloneMarkerStatus(node, status)` et clone marker status of given nodes to the given status.
+* `languageToMapType(lang)` ????????
+* `mapTypeToLanguage(mapType)` ???????
 * `getAllCollapsedChildrenRecursively(nodes)` Returns all collapsed descendants of the given nodes.
 * `getWidthByContent(content, fontFamily, fontSize, options)` Calculates and returns the width barely enough to fit the given content typed with the given fontName and fontSize. 'options' parameter may have extra margin to add both sides, min and max values to return.

 `instance.undoRedoActionFunctions`
 Functions to be utilized in defining new actions for cytoscape.js-undo-redo extension.
 These are exposed for the users who builds